HR-Fahim/React-Practice-Code/README.md

 ## About

-React and Typescript practice code, also implemented over CI/CD pipelines.
+React and Typescript practice codes; also implemented over CI/CD pipelines.